peterhinch/micropython-micro-gui/README.md

 # 1. Basic concepts

-Internally `micro-gui` uses `uasyncio`.
-It presents a conventional callback based interface; knowledge of `uasyncio` is not required for its use.
+Internally `micro-gui` uses `asyncio`.
+It presents a conventional callback based interface; knowledge of `asyncio` is not required for its use.
 Display refresh is handled automatically.
 Widgets are drawn using graphics primitives rather than icons.
 This makes them efficiently scalable and minimises RAM usage compared to icon-based graphics.
 It also facilitates the provision of extra